Codecademy Intensives (2017)

 Team: Marketing & Engineering

-Our marketing contractor and I workshopped the copy and design of the landing page.
-We illustrated how the unique depth of the program, with a heightened feeling of accountability through one-on-one mentorship, brought career aspirations into arms reach for a fraction the investment of in-person bootcamps.
+On our landing pages, we illustrated how the unique depth of the program, with a heightened feeling of accountability through one-on-one mentorship, brought career aspirations into arms reach for a fraction the investment of in-person bootcamps.
 To humanize product features, we told the stories of learners from beta cohorts, the mentors that helped them reach their goals, and the meticulous curriculum writers that made the program possible.

 Team: Marketing & Operations